 In 2011, Forogh Hashabeiky organized an international conference on Shahname.

-There are at present about 10 active Master's students within the field of Iranian Languages.
-The students work with various research projects, e.g. dialectal studies, translation theory, and sociolinguistic studies.
+There are at present three active Master's students and five who have recently finished their MA in Iranian langauges.
+The students work/have worked on various research projects, e.g. dialectal studies, translation theory, and sociolinguistic studies.